-Advance ATH-1017 through clinical development for AD.
+• Advance ATH-1017 through clinical development for AD.
 We believe ATH-1017 has the potential to rapidly improve cognition and durably improve the lives of the millions of people suffering from AD who currently have limited therapeutic options.
-We have initiated one clinical trial for AD in September 2020 and plan to initiate an additional clinical trial for AD by the end of 2020 to potentially accelerate our development timelines and further inform our development decisions.
-The first of these clinical trials is LIFT-AD, our Phase 2/3 clinical trial evaluating the holistic impact of ATH-1017, initiated in September 2020 with topline results expected by the end of 2022, which results may provide pivotal data in support of registration.
-The second clinical trial will be our ACT-AD P300 Phase 2 clinical trial for AD evaluating the overall effects of ATH-1017 on working memory processing speed and cognitive measures, expected to be initiated by the end of 2020 with topline results expected by early 2022.
+We plan to initiate two clinical trials for AD by the end of 2020 to potentially accelerate our development timelines and further inform our development decisions.
+The first of these clinical trials is LIFT-AD, our Phase 2/3 clinical trial evaluating the holistic impact of ATH-1017, with topline results expected by the end of 2022, which results may provide pivotal data in support of registration.
+The second clinical trial will be our P300 Phase 2 clinical trial for AD evaluating the overall effects of ATH-1017 on working memory processing speed and cognitive measures, with topline results expected by early 2022.